-Once you have researched the most relevant sources of financial support for your project (refer to Working with Philanthropic Grantmakers and Working with Charities), you will need to determine the appropriate organisation through which the grant could be administered so that it becomes tax-deductible to the donor.
+Once you have researched the most relevant sources of financial support for your project, you will need to determine the appropriate organisation through which the grant could be administered so that it becomes tax-deductible to the donor.

 Documentary Australia Foundation has been established to make it easy for filmmakers to receive grants and donations.
 It is also recommended that filmmakers seek partners with charitable organisations that are registered with DGR (Deductible Gift Recipient) status.
 For the private funding model to be effective, many different organisations may need to be approached.